bentoml/BentoML/docs/source/concepts.rst

       bentoml run $saved_path predict --input='[[5.1, 3.5, 1.4, 0.2]]'
       bentoml run $saved_path predict --input='./iris_test_data.csv'

-  Or if you have already pip-install'd the BentoService, it provides a CLI command specifically for this BentoService.
+  Or if you have already pip-installed the BentoService, it provides a CLI command specifically for this BentoService.
 The CLI command is the same as the BentoService class name: